astriaai/astria-docs/docs/api/0-overview.md

 For prompts request with the same attributes, idempotency will return the existing prompt object and will not create a new one.
 Prompt attributes considered for the idempotency are `text, tune_id, cfg_scale, steps, seed, callback, negative_prompt, super_resolution, face_correct, ar, num_images, controlnet, denoising_strength, use_lpw, controlnet_conditioning_scale, w, h, hires_fix, scheduler, controlnet_txt2img, inpaint_faces`

+When retrying a 504 error, and idempotency is enabled, make sure to wait 60 seconds before retrying the request to allow the previous request to finish processing.